 After the first three months, seven items were removed from my credit score.
 During this time, communicating with my representative was easy with access to my personal online dashboard.
 The dashboard allowed me to see my credit score from all three bureaus along with the positive and negative items impacting my credit.
 The best part was that I could even challenge items on my report directly from the dashboard.
 Each time I made a challenge, my representative would get an alert, and she and her team would begin working on them right away.
 Watching the items get removed from my credit report made me feel like I was taking control of my finance.

 For many people, their credit score does not accurately describe what kind of person they are.
 Despite being a conservative spender, I have faced many years of financial distress.
 I'm glad I decided to learn more about Lexington Law and was able to turn around my score.
 Working with them for even a short period of time, they helped me get rid of the big blemishes on my credit report.
 My goal this year is to make the next big purchase in my life (buying a house), and Lexington Law has made that possible for me.

-Update: Lexington Law is offering our readers free credit repair consultation, which includes a complete review of your FREE credit report summary and score.
-You can follow this link, or call 1-833-825-3700 to take advantage of this no-obligation offer.
+Update: Lexington Law is offering our readers a free credit repair consultation, which includes your FREE credit report summary and score.
+You can follow this link, or call 1-833-336-4539 to take advantage of this no-obligation offer.

 Call anytime between 7am and 11:59pm EST to get your free credit report and score!

 As anyone who has ever sold a house will tell you, you must prioritize curb appeal.
 Before a potential buyer even considers looking inside your house, they notice the outside first.
 Does it attract the right kind of attention?
 Does it take away from the feel you're going for?
 If you plan to sell sometime soon, you must think about these things.
 Here are some landscaping options to increase your home's curb appeal, so you can get the best price on your home.